Tarzzan: Early life

 Lee Chae-won was born on September 27, 2002, in Ulsan, South Korea.
-He attended Busan Arts High School where he majored in modern dance and studied contemporary dance at the Korea National University of Arts.
+He attended elementary school in Arizona, United States; its only Asian student.
+Returning to South Korea, he auditioned for a role in Friend: The Great Legacy (2013), and trained as a triathlete before switching to contemporary dance at the suggestion of his cousin, a ballerina.
+He later attended Busan Arts High School, majoring in modern dance, and studied contemporary dance at the Korea National University of Arts.